PlumpMath/piotr-yuxuan.github.io/_topics/index.md

 ## Topics

 Topics order is not relevant but merely lexicographic.
 Here are just shown topics with an abstract.
-Browse <a href="/topics/">/topics/</a> for comprehensive list or see the menu sublevels.
+Give a look to the menu sublevels for a more comprehensive list.

 {% for topic in site.topics | sort: 'title' %}
 {% if topic.abstract_html %}